GCSE Maths Higher · AQA · Algebra

 - How do I interpret the gradient in context in GCSE Maths?

 Write a sentence with three parts: a number, a unit, and a per-unit phrase.
-For , the gradient becomes "the cost increases by £4 for each additional film rented".
-Saying "the gradient is 4" or "the cost goes up" will lose the interpretation mark — the examiner needs the rate per unit of the input variable.
+For , the gradient becomes "the bill increases by 5p for each text sent".
+Saying "the gradient is 0.05" or "the bill goes up" will lose the interpretation mark; the examiner needs the rate per unit of the input variable.

 - What does "interpret in context" actually mean in GCSE Maths?